ProfJski/FloatCompMandelbrot/README.md

 ```

 ### Tweak your multi-threading preferences (optional)
 Depending on how many cores you have you may wish to change `unsigned int numThreads;` This setting creates `numThreads` _for each of the three floating point types_.
 So `unsigned int numThreads=4;` will start 12 threads initially.
-Built-in types (like `float`, `double,` `long double`) go very quickly on most platforms because of intrinsic processor support.
-So threads dedicated to those types will finish far more quickly than those using  `Boost::multiprecision`'s `cpp_bin_float` types.
+Built-in types (like `float`, `double,` `long double`) go much faster on most platforms because of intrinsic processor support.
+So threads dedicated to those types will finish far sooner than those using  `Boost::multiprecision`'s `cpp_bin_float` types.
 Software-emulated floating-point support is always slower.
 That's why they invented FPUs.

-Each thread calculates a batch of pixels before rejoining the main thread.
+Each thread calculates a batch of pixels at a time.
 You can tweak the amount per batch here:
 ```
 unsigned int batchSize_first_float=10240;
 unsigned int batchSize_second_float=2048;
 unsigned int batchSize_third_float=512;
 ```
-This can be useful, for example, for giving you a built-in type image quickly on screen 1 (batching 10K pixels at a time), while allowing different workloads for a 64-bit precision `cpp_bin_float` vs. 500-bit precision `cpp_bin_float` which will take much longer because of all the additional digits to multiply.
+Choosing a built-in type like `double` for the `first_float` type, and asigning it a large number of pixels per batch (like 10K above), can be useful to display an image quickly on screen 1 to help perfect your center and zoom.

+### Tweak how your starting point is calculated (optional)
+Every pixel on the screen has X and Y coordinates (ranging 0-1023) which correspond to some point on the complex plane and constitute the value of C in the formula Z=Z^2+C.  Presuming that your floating point types range from least precise (for `first_float`) to most precise, as you zoom deeper, the calculation of C will begin to be affected by the precision of your floating point types, beginning with `first_float` losing precision in its last decimal places.
+You can choose whether to start iterating with a value for C that is calculated separately for each type, in its own precision, which may lead to slightly different values for C.  Or you can start iterating with the exact same value for C for all types by simply casting the value for C in `first_float` into the higher-precision types.
+The latter approach can highlight differences in value due solely to floating-point inaccuracy accumulated through iteration.

 ## Basic program controls
-The mouse left-click is used to recenter the image; keys are used for everything else.
+The **mouse left-click** is used to recenter the image; keys are used for everything else.
+Recentering and zooming takes a few seconds for the screen to reset.
 The GUI interface is functional but not as pretty or convenient as professional programs.
 This tool is made for research.
-Get Ultrafractal or Kalles Fraktaler to make beautiful images.
+Get Ultrafractal or Kalles Fraktaler to make beautiful images easily.
+My color palette is ugly as sin.

 - **Period** - Zooms in by a factor of two
 - **Comma** - Zooms out by a factor of two.
-These are the only two zoom controls.
+- **Semi-colon** - Zooms in by a factor of eight.
+These are the only zoom controls.
-- **M, K, O** - Increase max iterations by 1, 10 or 100, respectively.
+- **M, K, O** - Increase max iterations by 1, 10 or 100, respectively.  **Shift+O** increases to the nearest whole 1000.
-- **N, J, I** - Decrease max iterations by 1, 10 or 100, respectively.
+- **N, J, I** - Decrease max iterations by 1, 10 or 100, respectively.  **Shift+I** decreases by 1000.
 - **P** - Pause calculation toggle.
 This waits for existing threads to complete and then waits for unpause to spawn new ones, so its effect is not instant if you are working on some computationally intensive threads which must finish first.
 Keep your batch sizes small for responsiveness.
 - **U** - Unpause.
 Doesn't toggle.
 - **R** - Revert to prior coordinates for image center.
 Works once.
 - **C** - Toggle a small semi-transparent indicator of the center of the screen.
 Useful for zooming.
+- **G** - Toggle a semi-transparent grid overlay with circles various radii and a rectangle around the middle of the screen.
+Useful for centering the screen before zooming and estimating orbits.
 - **/** (Forward slash) with mouse over a pixel - Gives coordinate info for that pixel in console
+- **8** with mouse over a pixel - Plots trajectory of that point (screen mode 8) in all three types.

 # The Problem and Solution in More Detail: